patrickly1/Calculator/README.md

 # Calculator

-This is an calculator app!
+This is a calculator app!